+Cash paid for interest for the three months ended September 30, 2005 and 2006 was less than \$0.1 million and approximately \$0.1 million, respectively.
+Cash paid for income taxes for continuing operations for the three months ended September 30, 2005 and 2006 was approximately \$4.7 million and

+\$6.2 million, respectively.
+Cash paid for income taxes for discontinued operations for the three months ended September 30, 2005 and 2006 was less than \$0.1 million for both periods, respectively.
-Cash paid for interest for the three months ended March 31, 2005 and 2006 was approximately \$0.2 million and \$0.1 million, respectively.
-Cash paid for income taxes for continuing operations for the three months ended March 31, 2005 and 2006 was approximately \$3.1 million and \$0.7 million, respectively.
-Cash paid for income taxes for discontinued operations for the three months ended March 31,

-2005 and 2006 was less than \$0.1 million and \$7.0 million, respectively.
+Cash paid for interest for the nine months ended September 30, 2005 and 2006 was approximately \$0.7 million and \$0.4 million, respectively.
+Cash paid for income taxes for continuing operations for the nine months ended September 30, 2005 and 2006 was approximately \$8.3 million and \$12.1 million, respectively.
+Cash paid for income taxes for discontinued operations for the nine months ended September 30, 2005 and 2006 was less than \$0.1 million and \$7.1 million, respectively.
 The taxes paid for discontinued operations for 2006 related to the sale in 2005 of two operations to Automated Logic Corporation and Automated Logic Contracting Services, Inc. These taxes are included in the caption "Taxes paid related to the sale of businesses" in the accompanying consolidated statement of cash flows.

-During the first quarter of 2006, the Company paid a cash dividend of \$0.035 per share, for a total cash dividend of \$1.4 million.
-There were no dividends paid during the first quarter of 2005.
+During the three months ended September 30, 2006, the Company paid a quarterly cash dividend of \$1.4 million, or \$0.035 per share.
+The Company paid \$4.2 million in cash dividends, or \$0.105 per share, for the nine months ended September 30, 2006.
+There were no dividends paid during the first nine months of 2005.